Georgian Land Forces: 20th century

+In mid-1995, an air defence battalion was attached to each mechanized brigade.
+The corps system was removed, and all units were reporting directly to Army HQ.
 In early 1996 Richard Woff wrote in Jane's Intelligence Review that the ground forces had been commanded since May 1994 by Major General Gujar Kurashvili.
 He said they comprised five brigades: the 1st Guards (Georgian National Guard), the 2nd (Senaki), the 11th (Tbilisi), the 21st (Kutaisi), and the 25th (Adjara), as well as an artillery brigade.
 He said the artillery brigade, the 1st Artillery Brigade of the Reserve of the High Command, had been established on 10 November 1993, and had originated from an artillery battalion formed in Tbilisi in December 1991.
+According to the 1999 reports, the ground forces consisted of five mechanized infantry brigades and one artillery brigade: 1st National Guard Brigade (Tbilisi), 2nd Brigade (Senaki), 11th Brigade (Tbilisi), 21st Brigade (Kutaisi), 22nd Brigade (Akhaltsikhe), 25th Brigade (Batumi), and the Support (artillery) Brigade (Telavi).
+The 11th Brigade was considered as an elite unit and had been commanded by Valeriy Kvaraia since 1996.
+In mid-1997, a demonstration rifle battalion of 1,000 men was formed from the elements of the 11th Brigade.